The Lovely Rosy Waters of the Great Salt Lake

 Railroad Causeway, Great Salt Lake.
 USGS photo.

 In 1959, Union Pacific built a causeway across the Great Salt Lake thus dividing the lake in two.
 This causeway inhibits the mixing of water between the two halves of the lake.
 Since around 95% of the available stream water goes into the southern half, this means that the northern arm of the lake is now more salty while the southern arm is less salty.
 In the northern arm, the average salt concentration is an 317 grams/liter.
-The southern half has an average concentration of 142 gram/liter.
+The southern half has an average concentration of 142 grams/liter.
 In terms of percent, 317 grams/liter is the same as 24% by weight, and 142 grams/liter is 12% by weight.
 In contrast, ocean water has an average salinity of 3.5% by weight.

 USGS figure showing salinity in the north and south halves of the Great Salt Lake before and after the causeway; from https://ut.water.usgs.gov/greatsaltlake/salinity/images/saltplot2.gif